CodeLutra: Boosting LLM Code Generation via Preference-Guided Refinement: Experiments

 \subsection{Experimental Setup}

 \paragraph{Tasks.} To evaluate the effectiveness of our proposed framework, we perform experiments on two tasks: \textbf{Data Query} and \textbf{Data Science}.
 Both tasks reflect common and practical challenges in fields such as business, healthcare, and scientific computing, where precise code generation is critical for solving data-related problems while receiving limited attention.
-For the Data Query task, the model is given a natural language problem description and is tasked with generating the corresponding SQL query for a database using an LLM.
-For example, given the description ``\emph{How many heads of the departments are older than 56?}'', the model should produce the appropriate SQL query to execute this request.
-In the Data Science task, the LLM is tasked with generating the correct Python code to solve a given data science problem.
-For instance, given the problem ``\textit{I have a 2D array to represent a many-many mapping.
-What is the quickest way to zero out the second row and the first column?}'', we test LLM's ability to solve data science problems with \texttt{numpy}.
-We provide examples of the two tasks of the question and ground truth code in the Appendix \ref{app:task_examples}

-\paragraph{Datasets.} We conduct our experiments on two cross-domain datasets for data query, \textit{Spider} \citep{yu2018spider} and \textit{BIRD} \citep{wang2023bird}, as well as a data science dataset, \textit{DS-1000} \citep{lai2023ds}. \textit{Spider} includes 10,181 questions with 5,693 unique SQL queries across 200 databases in 138 domains, while \textit{BIRD} contains 12,751 question-SQL pairs across 95 large databases, covering over 37 domains.
-We utilize \textit{DS-1000}, which comprises 1,000 data science problems sourced from Stack Overflow, covering seven Python libraries related to analysis in data science.
-The dataset is designed to minimize memorization risk by modifying original problems and uses a multi-criteria evaluation system to assess functional correctness and coding constraints.
-We split DS-1000 into 500 samples for training and 500 for evaluation.
+We provide more details and examples of the two tasks in the Appendix \ref{app:task_examples}.